 As we were driving down the east coast of Tablas Island we spotted a random house/hotel on top of a rock.
 Kids were dripping wet and there was quite a commotion.

 We whipped around and went to investigate.
 It turns out they are building a hotel or renovating an old one as we were told.
-But for now, you can jump of the roof or out the windows into the crystal clear water.
+But for now, you can jump off the roof or out the windows into the crystal clear water.

 The sand is actually shells and rock, which are very fine and make the water crystal clear with no murkiness.
 It is like a little European paradise in the middle of Tablas Island.